neos/fusion-form/Documentation/FusionForm.rst

 Neos.Fusion.Form:FieldComponent
 -------------------------------

-A field component is expected to render an input for a given fieldname.
-However since the actual markup for fields is extensible this prototype does not render actual markup.
-Instead it populates the `field` context variable and establishes the connection to the parent `form` for data-binding abd error rendering.
+The field component is a base prototype for creating input rendering prototypes for a given fieldname.
+The prototype populates the `field` context variable and establishes the connection to the parent `form` for data-binding and error rendering.

 :name: (string) The fieldname.
 Use square bracket syntax for nested properties.
 :multiple: (boolean, default = false) Determine wether the field can contain multiple values like checkboxes or selects.
 :field: (Field, by default this is null), use this field definition when set.

-The following additional props are defined on the fieldComponent to be available in derived types.
+The following additional props are defined on the fieldComponent but are to be used by the derived types.

 :type: (string defaults to 'text') The type attribute for the input tag
 :id: (string) The type attribute for the input tag